Thartvigsen/thartvigsen.github.io/_pages/about.md

 My CV can be found [here](/files/hartvigsen_cv.pdf).

+Please feel free to contact me with questions regarding my research or our program at WPI.
+I am always looking to chat about research!

 ### News
 <ul style="margin-bottom: 5px;">
 <small>
+<li> September 17, 2020: Talk at Harvard.</li>
 <li> July 17, 2020: New first-author CIKM paper on <a href="papers/cikm20.pdf">Conditional Computation in RNNs</a>.</li>
 <li> June 04, 2020: Talk at FSU on Early Classification.</li>
 <li> May 15, 2020: New first-author KDD paper on <a href="papers/kdd20.pdf">Early Multi-label Classification</a>.</li>